BlankParenthesis/PxlsNetworking/core.md

 	"view"?: T;
 };
 ```
-where `uri` points to a location where `T` can be obtained with a simple GET request.
+where `uri` points to a location which `T` can be obtained from with a simple GET request.
 The `view` field may be populated by servers so that clients can operate faster and with less requests.

 Clients may need to specify an object as part of a request.